agiratech-reddysai/rails-app/mysql/README.md

 [![Build Status](https://travis-ci.org/chef-cookbooks/mysql.svg?branch=master)](https://travis-ci.org/chef-cookbooks/mysql) [![Cookbook Version](https://img.shields.io/cookbook/v/mysql.svg)](https://supermarket.chef.io/cookbooks/mysql)

-The MySQL Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
+The Mysql Cookbook is a library cookbook that provides resource primitives (LWRPs) for use in recipes.
 It is designed to be a reference example for creating highly reusable cross-platform cookbooks.

 ## Scope

 This cookbook is concerned with the "MySQL Community Server", particularly those shipped with F/OSS Unix and Linux distributions.
-It does not address forks or value-added repackaged MySQL distributions like MariaDB or Percona.
+It does not address forks or value-added repackaged MySQL distributions like Drizzle, MariaDB, or Percona.

 ## Requirements

-- Chef 12.5 or higher
+- Chef 11 or higher
+- Ruby 1.9 or higher (preferably from the Chef full-stack installer)
 - Network accessible package repositories
 - 'recipe[selinux::disabled]' on RHEL platforms